prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 Having CT-per-sample can improve the `rate()` calculation - the collection interval for each sample will be directly available, rather than having to guess the interval based on gaps.
 It also means a single sample in the range can result in a result from `rate()` as the range will effectively have an additional point at `StartTimeUnixNano`.

-There are unknowns over the performance and storage of essentially doubling the number of samples with this approach.
+There are unknowns over the performance and storage with this approach.

-An additional consideration would be any CreatedTimestamp features would need to work for both Prometheus counters and gauges, so that `StartTimeUnixNano` would be able to be preserved for deltas-as-gauges.

 ### OTEL metric properties on all metrics